samuelgeurts/SpotNGlia/README.md

 * Set value "2" for removing image from stack.
 * Set value "0" if slice belongs to previous slice

-### check fish ot image association
+### check image-to-fish association
 The variables 'obj.ImageInfo' and 'obj.StackInfo' are opened to check if the image to fish association is correct.
 At the column *CorNextStack* in the variable 'obj.ImageInfo' changes of the numbers can be made corresponding the legend above.
 In the variable 'obj.StackInfo' the results of the image to fish association is visible.
 If changes are made to obj.ImageInfo, obj.StackInfo will be overwritten when proceeding.
 ```
 openvar('obj.ImageInfo')
 openvar('obj.StackInfo')
 ```
+### runs core algorithms
 Runs all core algorithms in order after it is confirmed that obj.ImageInfo contains the correct image to fish association.
-A Time bar shows up, displaying subsequently *Preprocession*, *Extended dept of field*, *Registration*, *Brain Segmentation* and *Spot Detection*.
+A time bar shows up, displaying subsequently *Preprocession*, *Extended dept of field*, *Registration*, *Brain Segmentation* and *Spot Detection*.
 ```
 obj = obj.CompleteProgram
 ```